$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: A-infinity from Deformations of Associative Algebras

 is known, we give an explicit formula for all $m_n$.
 The defining relation for the $A_\infty$-structure, i.e., the Maurer--Cartan equation

 is satisfied as a consequence of the associativity of the deformed product

 Here $\delta=\gers{m_2,\bullet}$ is the Hochschild differential associated to the undeformed product \eqref{m2form}.
-We have three equivalent forms of the solution for $m_n$: recursive, in terms of binary trees, and through generating equations.
+We have three equivalent forms of $m_n$: recursive, in terms of binary trees, and through generating equations.
 Let us discuss them in order.

 In general, there are two types of ambiguities in the definition of $m_n$. (i) As usual in deformation quantization, one can redefine the deformed product $\ast$ via a linear change of variables $a\rightarrow D(a)=a+\sum_k D_k(a)\hbar^k$.
 Then, the new product is given by $D(D^{-1}(a)\ast D^{-1}(b))$. (ii) One can perform various redefinitions at the level of $A_\infty$-structure, which is done by exponentiating the infinitesimal gauge transformation